France says ibuprofen may aggravate coronavirus. Experts say more evidence is needed - KRDO

 Health Minister Olivier Veran, who has also worked as a neurologist, tweeted on Saturday that “taking anti-inflammatory drugs (ibuprofen, cortisone…) could be an aggravating factor of the infection.
 If you have a fever, take paracetamol.
 If you are already on anti-inflammatory drugs or in doubt, ask your doctor for advice.”

-Veran’s recommendation came on the same day that the French government reported that “grave adverse effects” linked to the use of non-steroidal anti-inflammatory drugs (NSAID) — the family of drugs that includes ibuprofen — have “been identified with patients affected by COVID-19, in potential or confirmed cases.”
+Nonetheless, Veran’s recommendation came on the same day that the French government reported that “grave adverse effects” linked to the use of non-steroidal anti-inflammatory drugs (NSAID) — the family of drugs that includes ibuprofen — have “been identified with patients affected by Covid-19, in potential or confirmed cases.”

 Veran’s tweet was widely shared, particularly in France, and the advice has raised questions over the impact of ibuprofen to treat the virus.
 CNN has contacted the French health ministry for comment.